awslabs/amazon-kinesis-connector-flink-state-migrator/README.md

-This library helps you upgrade your Apache Flink applications, without dropping state, from the Amazon Kinesis Connector (i.e. the package `software.amazon.kinesis.connectors`) to the new Flink Kinesis connector (`org.apache.flink.streaming.connectors.kinesis`).
+This library helps you upgrade your Apache Flink applications, without dropping state, from the Amazon Kinesis Connector (i.e. the package `software.amazon.kinesis.connectors`) to the Apache Flink Kinesis connector (`org.apache.flink.streaming.connectors.kinesis`).
 This will be necessary, for instance, if you are looking to upgrade your Flink Runtime from Flink 1.8/1.11 to Flink 1.13+.

 Currently only the DataStream API is supported.
 TableAPI is not supported yet, but this may change in the near future.